-Normal minimum requirements for both Standard and Higher-Level entry are at least a grade B at IGCSE Physics, or BB at IGCSE Coordinated Science.
+Normal minimum requirements for automatic entry at both Standard and Higher Level entry are at least a grade B at IGCSE Physics, or BB at IGCSE Coordinated Science.
 Also normally required are grade Bs in IGCSE English Language and Mathematics.
 We would strongly advise candidates who are not confident in Mathematics to consider very carefully whether Physics is the correct subject choice for them.

 IB Diploma Physics is a study of the mechanisms of the real world.
-It is split into discrete areas, which then can be synthesized into a whole body of knowledge.
+It is split into 5 discrete areas, which then can be synthesized into a whole body of knowledge.
+The overview below shows you the 5 overarching themes and how these are broken down into linked units.
+Students at Higher Level study all of this program while Standard Level students will be doing all those except for those topics with 3 dots.
 Alongside the acquisition of this knowledge, you will be developing experimental and analytical skills through continuous practical investigations.